Skip to Main Content

 ACADEMIC DISHONESTY POLICY

-1. First Infraction – A zero will be put in the Skyward gradebook for the test or assignment, parents will be notified, student reflection/ conversation with administration, detention and/or suspension will be assigned.
-A student may also be placed on Behavior Advise- ment depending on the developmental level, seriousness of the infraction, and/or previous behavioral record.
-In addition, students in cocurricular activities may face other consequences as determined by the administration.
+1. First Infraction – A zero will be put in the Skyward gradebook for the test or assignment.
+Parents will be notified and the student will engage in a reflection/ conversation with the administration.
+A detention and/or suspension will be assigned.
+A student may also be placed on Behavior Advisement depending on the developmental level, seriousness of the infraction, and/or previous behavioral record.
+In addition, students in co-curricular activities may face other consequences as determined by the administration

-2. Second Infraction – A zero will be put in the Skyward gradebook for the test or assignment, a parent conference, a suspension will be assigned, and the student will be placed on Behavior Advisement or Probation based on the school’s policy of progressive discipline and the consequence assigned for the First Infraction.
+2. Second Infraction – A zero will be put in the Skyward gradebook for the test or assignment.
+A parent conference will be held, a suspension will be assigned, and the student will be placed on Behavior Advisement or Probation based on the school’s policy of progressive discipline and the consequence assigned for the First Infraction.
 In addition, students in co-curricular activities will face added consequences related to restrictions in participation in order to focus on academics.

-3. Third Infraction – A zero will be put in the Skyward gradebook for the test or assignment, a parent conference, a multiple-day suspension will be assigned, and the student will be placed on Behavior Probation and/or Matriculation Hold with the consequence of possible non-matriculation depending on previous infractions and their cumulative behavioral record.
+3. Third Infraction – A zero will be put in the Skyward gradebook for the test or assignment.
+A parent conference will be held, and a multiple-day suspension will be assigned.
+The student will be placed on Behavior Probation and/or Matriculation Hold, with the consequence of possible non-matriculation depending on previous infractions and their cumulative behavioral record.
 In addition, students in co- curricular activities will face additional consequences which may include restrictions to practice, participation in games, tournaments, or special events, and/or exclusion from CWW participation based on the school’s probation and matriculation hold protocols.

 Records – In all cases, the offense will be recorded in the student’s disciplinary file in Skyward and for students at the High School, cases will be reported to colleges/universities if required by the institutions as part of their standard admission process.